ReneVolution/renevolution.github.io/_posts/2013-07-20-get-the-latest-ffmpeg-on-os-x.markdown

 $ ln -s /usr/local/ffmpeg-latest/bin/ffmpeg /usr/local/bin/ffmpeg-latest
 {% endhighlight %}

-From this time you can simply execute {% ihighlight bash %}$ ffmpeg-latest{% endihighlight %}  to use the latest version.
+From this time you can simply execute {% highlight bash %}$ ffmpeg-latest{% endhighlight %}  to use the latest version.